kvn219/notebooks/index.rst

 .. toctree::
   :maxdepth: 1

-Sometimes ideas just looks better in a notebook.
+Sometimes ideas are just better in a notebook.

 .. raw:: html